Again in year two, you shall study 120 credits, but what you study and how your time is broken down shall vary depending upon your language ability:

 Introduction to French and Francophone Studies

-Through engagement with a range of different texts, images and film, students will also be introduced to core study skills, such as reading strategies, awareness of register, close reading, essay writing, commentary writing, bibliographical and referencing skills and visual analysis.
+You’ll study a range of different texts, images and film, through which we’ll help you develop the core study skills necessary for studying this subject at degree level, such as close reading, essay writing, commentary writing, bibliographical and referencing skills, and visual analysis.

 Leben und Arbeiten in Deutschland: Introduction to Contemporary Germany